-Where we provide support in response to an emergency or an increased risk to the person, we will adopt a different approach to planning and review, starting with the assumption that the support (or additional support in the case of people already known to us) should be time-limited.
-We will use what we know about recovery and rehabilitation focus to inform our planning to ensure that the aim is always to reduce the level of support once the person's situation has stabilised or the crisis has passed.
+Where we provide support in response to an emergency or an increased risk to the person, we will adopt a recovery-focussed approach to planning and review, starting with the assumption that the support (or additional support in the case of people already known to us) should be time-limited.
+We will use what we know about recovery and rehabilitation focus to inform our planning to ensure that the aim is always to reduce the level of support once the person's situation has stabilised and/or the crisis has passed.
 This proposal will reduce spend by £250,000 in 2020-21.
+We will use existing processes and practices in other areas of our services to identify opportunities to reduce support after a crisis has passed, to ensure that people are as independent as possible.